 Lauren's eye for beautiful color palettes is also attuned to what looks beautiful on the plate!
 This morning she shares with us a simple, yet perfect, recipe (just like her mom made for her as a kid) for Cinnamon Raisin Bread French Toast.

-Lauren's blog, Color Collective, is wonderful resource for designers, artists, and day-dreamers alike.
+, is wonderful resource for designers, artists, and day-dreamers alike.
 She collects inspiring images and illustrations from a diverse range of sources and samples the key colors that tell the color story.
 She's got a great beat on contemporary color theory and the art major appreciates her sensitivity to all things beautiful.
 This is a great site to view when creating any new design project, whether it be painting your bedroom or re-vamping your own blog.
 Lauren's color palettes are full of poppy, happy tones as well as muted, more moody sentiments.
 They are all wonderful though.

 About this breakfast Lauren says:

 I have to confess that I am not much of a cook.
 At all.
 But, I do love to eat, and in my opinion there is nothing better than breakfast food.
 Today I decided to share my mom's french toast recipe.
 It's been a family favorite for years.
 The recipe is pretty simple, and if your family is anything like mine and have gluten or dairy restrictions, there are easy ways to substitute.
 I find this meal is best when paired with a glass of fresh squeezed orange juice and authentic maple syrup.
 For a healthy option try a fruit yogurt with it as well.

 Take your favorite kind of bread for French toast (I like to use cinnamon raisin bread).
 It's better if the bread is a day or two old (or at least not really, really fresh or it may fall apart when you soak it in the egg mix.)